Tyrrrz/YoutubeExplode/ReadMe.md

 On top of that, depending on the content of the stream, the streams are further divided into 3 categories:

-- Muxed streams -- contain both video and audio.
+- Muxed streams -- contain both video and audio
-- Audio-only streams -- contain only audio.
+- Audio-only streams -- contain only audio
-- Video-only streams -- contain only video.
+- Video-only streams -- contain only video

 You can request the stream manifest to get available streams for a particular video: